NeKroFR/PhoneAnalyzer/README.md

 # Want to contribute?

-[Here](Roadmap.md) is the roadmap.
+[Here](todo.md) you will find what to work on.
 Just add a pull request and if it's good I will merge it